erhmeh/UTS-Sensors-and-Control/README.md

    to the screen.
  - A calculation to determine the centre x,y is used to determine the error from centre and depth of the centre of the face.
  - The depth values obtained through ROS are converted to cv float value that can be used for feedback.
- - Using the values obtained, the controller provides feedback to the user on how to move and providing visual servoing through the difference in the observed position and desired position.
+ - Using the values obtained, the controller provides feedback to the user on how to move and providing visual servoing through the error or difference in the observed position and desired position.
  - Once the face is centred, the program provides feedback on the distance of the target to the camera.
 When the target is in the correct location (x,y,z) a photo is taken and stored on the system.
 (This directory will need to changed depending on local system.    variable 'imgDir').
  - The bgr image is published through ros if required

 The main function runs.